-Prestige Asset Management Limited (PAML or the Firm) supports a range of Professional Only Investor Products.
-These are for professional investor platforms.
+Prestige Funds (Prestige) is a brand used by the affiliated Companies of Prestige and are for experienced investor platforms.
 The products are neither suitable nor intended for “Retail Investors”.

-PAML does not give advice or recommendations.
-PAML handles no investment monies and will never ask you to send monies directly to it or any other third party.
+The Prestige affiliated Companies do not give advice or recommendations.
+The Prestige affiliated Companies handle no investment monies and will never ask you to send monies directly to it or any other third party.
 All the products represented have independent Banks and Fund Administrators handling monies and investment subscriptions/applications.

-All the products represented by PAML are always shown on its affiliated professional investor website on which you will need to register and fulfil the status check requirements before being able to receive information.
+All the products represented by Prestige Funds are always shown on its affiliated professional investor website on which you will need to register and fulfil the status check requirements before being able to receive information.

-Application forms with a supporting prospectus are on a request only basis from an authorised person with a suitable legal agreement in place with PAML or its affiliated companies (Prestige).
+Application forms with a supporting prospectus are on a request only basis from an authorised person with a suitable legal agreement in place with Prestige Funds or its affiliated companies.

 - Prestige Capital Management Limited